Régis Debray, What is Mediology?

 7. The medium or vehicular device is not given immediately in the perceptible experience.
 It must be constructed by an operation of intellectual analysis.
 One realizes, then, that the concept of medium returns inevitably to that of the milieu (while pointing towards a cultural ecology), and that of milieu to that of technical mediation (as emerges from the phenomenon of human evolution always in progress).

 A new grid for reading emerges whenever a wall falls down between two established disciplines and a border disappears.
-The birth of ecology cut down the wall between the living and the inert by showing that there were complex systems of bonds between the vegetable and animal species on one side, and, on the another, the grounds, the territories, and the environment [milieux].
+The birth of ecology cut down the wall between the living and the inert by showing that there were complex systems of bonds between the vegetable and animal species on one side, and, on the another, the grounds, the territories, and the environments [milieux].
 In the same way, sociology overturned the wall that separated individual phenomena (the domain moral philosophers) from collective phenomena (the domain of historians).
 It would be a question here of cutting down the wall which separates the noble from the trivial, the forms considered higher (religion, art, politics) from the domains considered lower (materials, signal carriers, transmission channels).
 Our goal: to destroy the wall that separates technology, until now experienced in Western tradition as anticulture, and culture, experienced as antitechnology.
 Each of these domains is thought as against the other.
 Perhaps it is time to think them systematically one by the other, one with the other.

 1. Book by Regis Debray, Editions Ramsay et Folio-Gallimard, Paris.